 When the snow falls in Pittsburgh, some people head indoors until spring.
 Then there’s another group of people who wait all year for winter, counting down the days until ski season.

 If you fall into the can’t wait for winter category, there’s a good chance you’ll be spending some time at Seven Springs or Hidden Valley.
 Fighting the crowds.
-Trying not to bite it on the ice sheets – ‘er, we mean slopes.
-But you grin and bare it because you can’t justify a trip to Vail.
+Trying not to bite it on the ice sheets we call slopes.
+But you grin and bear it because you can’t justify a trip to Vail.

 Don’t head West just yet!
 Check out these under the radar ski bumps, bunny hills, and mountain resorts instead.
 They’re your ticket to new trails and fresh powder, all within four hours of Pittsburgh.

 Blue Knob All Seasons Resort

 Situated on the highest skiable mountain in PA (just south of Altoona), the slopes at Blue Knob are challenging and varied for skiers and snowboarders.
 With 34 trails, snow tubing, Nordic skiing, and a terrain park called “The Playground”, this relaxed ski spot has fun for all.
 Prepare for an easy-going, slow-moving retreat.
 And with an affordable all-day pass, you can go all morning, noon, and night.
 Drive time: 2 hours, 4 minutes from downtown